mats-playground/coffea-benchmarks/README.md

 5. Plot the opposite-sign muon pair mass for all combinations of muons
 6. Plot the Missing ET for events that have an opposite-sign muon pair mass in the range 60-120 GeV (double loop over single collection, math)
 7. Plot the sum of the pT of jets with pT > 30 GeV that are not within 0.4 from any lepton with pt > 10 GeV (looping over two collections)
-8. For events with exactly three leptons and a same-flavor opposite-sign lepton pair, find the same-flavor opposite-sign lepton pair with the mass closest to 91.2 GeV and plot the transverse mass of the missing energy and the leading other lepton.
+8. For events with at least three leptons and a same-flavor opposite-sign lepton pair, find the same-flavor opposite-sign lepton pair with the mass closest to 91.2 GeV and plot the transverse mass of the missing energy and the leading other lepton.

 Note that for exercise 8, things get a little more complicated as we deal with cross-lepton pairs.
 A columnar solution to this exists, where we construct a new 'stacked' array of muons and electrons: leptons.
 This solution is now implemented in benchmarks/.
 An event loop solution exists and is implemented in the oldbenchmarks/ version, for purposes of comparison.
 I think you will find the columnar approach to be much nicer!